libre-money-projects/Geconomicus/README.md

 # Ğeconomicus
 Ğeconomicus is a set of free graphics and rules to play a generic economy simulation based on 80 years human life expectancy or more, with different money systems.

-It includes free money system like it is demonstrated in Relative Theory of Money (GPL v3) = a money system based on an Universal Dividend (see http://en.trm.creationmonetaire.info or http://trm.creationmonetaire.info).

-Ğeconomicus uses the Ğ caracter as it is defined in http://www.glibre.org

 You are free to use the graphical tools, specific examples of rules, and any other contribution proposed here, under the GPL v3 licence.

 You will find, and you can contribute in: